-Domestic hot water is provided by the central heating system, together with an electric immersion heater fixed to the hot water tank which is installed within a hall cupboard.
+Domestic hot water is provided by an electric immersion heater fixed to the hot water tank which is located within a hall cupboard.

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.